MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 <span id="install" />
 ## Install the SDK

-There are two options for installing the Microsoft Store Services SDK for use with Visual Studio 2015 (or a later release) on your development computer:
+There are two options for installing the Microsoft Store Services SDK on your development computer:

 * **MSI installer**&nbsp;&nbsp;If you are using Visual Studio 2015, you can install the SDK via the MSI installer available [here](http://aka.ms/store-em-sdk).
 With this option, the SDK libraries are installed in a shared location on your development computer so that they can be referenced by any UWP project in Visual Studio.
 * **NuGet package**&nbsp;&nbsp;For Visual Studio 2015 or a later release, you can install the SDK libraries for a specific UWP project by using NuGet.
 With this option, the SDK libraries are installed only for the project in which you installed the NuGet package.